Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 8/9/2022 Release

+#### Notes

+This is an update for web and mobile.

+#### Features

+**For mobile** - Data from inspection phases that have been marked inactive will not be synchronized to the iPad.

+**For web** - Observation photos at end of report will be grouped by inspection point, and opening/closing observation will be grouped together.

 ## 7/15/2022 Release

 #### Notes